Strider (1989 arcade game): Plot

-Strider is set in a dystopian future in the year 2048, where a mysterious dictator known as the "Grandmaster" rules over the world.
+In a dystopian future in the year 2048, a mysterious dictator known as the "Grandmaster" rules the world.
 Hiryu, the youngest ever Super A Ranked member of an organization of high-tech ninja agents known as the "Striders", is alone tasked with the Grandmaster's assassination.
 Hiryu begins his mission by infiltrating the Grandmaster's capital at the Kazakh Soviet Socialist Republic, a Federation referred to as Eastern European which became the Imperial Capital of the Russian Empire by the year 2048.
-The game features multilingual voice clips during cutscenes (presented in English, Japanese, Mandarin, Spanish, Russian and Swahili).